 Points per Security Violation: penalty points added to a submission which generates a PC2 Security Violation.
 Note that Security Violations can only be generated if a PC2 Security Manager (“sandbox”) is installed in the system.

+Note that all the above scoring properties can also be set using YAML configuration settings; see the chapter on Configuring the Contest via Configuration Files for details.

-Note that changing scoring property values only affects that particular scoring criterion; it does not alter the overall determination of ranking criteria.
+Note also that changing scoring property values only affects that particular scoring criterion; it does not alter the overall determination of ranking criteria.
 For example, assigning a negative value to one property does not change the fact that teams are ranked first by number of problems solved; a team with a large negative score will still not be ranked higher than a team which has solved more problems.

 Starting the Scoreboard